Survey on Combinatorial Register Allocation and Instruction Scheduling: Integrated Register Allocation and Instruction Scheduling

-Other IP approaches have been proposed besides PROPAN and UNISON that integrate multiple-issue instruction scheduling with subproblems of register allocation for different program scopes.

-Chang \etal{} propose in 1997 an early IP model for integrated local instruction scheduling and spilling that includes spill code optimization~\cite{Chang1997}.
-The approach has similarities with the initial 2012 model of UNISON (see above) in that input programs are extended with optional store and load instructions after temporary definitions and before temporary uses.
-The model includes three types of variables: \begin{inparaenum}[] \item \emph{scheduling variables} \ipvar{s}{i,k} indicate whether instruction $i$ is scheduled in cycle $k$, \item \emph{live range variables} \ipvar{l}{t,k} indicate whether temporary $t$ is live in cycle $k$, and \item \emph{activeness variables} \ipvar{a}{i,k} indicate whether the store or load instruction $i$ is active in cycle $k$. \end{inparaenum} Single-scheduling, dependency and resource constraints are defined similarly to other time-based models such as that of Leupers and Marwedel (see Section~\ref{sec:local-instruction-scheduling}).
-The number of simultaneous live temporaries in each cycle is constrained to be less or equal than the number of available registers.
+Other IP approaches have been proposed that integrate multiple-issue instruction scheduling with subproblems of register allocation for different program scopes.
+Chang \etal{} propose an early IP model for local instruction scheduling and spilling that includes load-store optimization~\cite{Chang1997}.
+Similarly to UNISON, input programs are extended with optional store and load instructions after temporary definitions and before temporary uses.
+The model includes \begin{inparaitem}[] \item \emph{scheduling variables} \var{s}{i,k} to indicate whether instruction $i$ is scheduled in cycle $k$, \item \emph{live range variables} \var{l}{t,k} to indicate whether temporary $t$ is live in cycle~$k$ (similarly to Govindarajan~\etal{}'s register pressure-aware scheduling approach reviewed in Appendix~\ref{app:rp-instruction-scheduling}), and \item \emph{activeness variables} \var{a}{i,k} to indicate whether the store or load instruction $i$ is active in cycle~$k$. \end{inparaitem} These variables correspond to $x_{i,k}$, $U_{t,k}$, and $f_{i,k}$ in the original notation.
+Single-scheduling, dependency, and resource constraints are defined similarly to other time-based models in Section~\ref{sec:local-instruction-scheduling}.
+The number of simultaneous live temporaries in each cycle is constrained to be less than or equal to the number of processor registers.
 The model only considers a store (load) instruction as active if it is not scheduled in the same cycle as its predecessor (successor) instruction in the DG.
-The activeness variables make this distinction explicit.
-Two alternative objective functions are proposed: \begin{inparaenum}[] \item to minimize the required number of registers given a fixed makespan, and \item to minimize the makespan given a fixed number of available registers. \end{inparaenum} Two manual formulations of a basic block with 10 instructions for an ideal processor are compared, with and without spilling.
-The formulation with spilling takes one order of magnitude more time to be solved to optimality.
+Two alternative objective functions are proposed: \begin{inparaitem}[] \item to minimize the used registers given a fixed makespan, and \item to minimize the makespan given a fixed number of processor registers. \end{inparaitem} Chang \etal{} compare two manually-specified models of a basic block with ten instructions for an ideal processor, with and without spilling, and find that the model with spilling takes one order of magnitude more time to be solved optimally.